sergiorkd/data_analytics_portfolio/README.md

 **Skills**: data cleaning, data analysis, data visualization.
 **Technology**: Power BI, Power Query, DAX.
 **Results**: Review of 2020 Brazil smartphone sales.
-** Remember to download both Smartphone sales report and Base vendas files to the same local.
+* Remember to download both Smartphone sales report and Base vendas files to the same local.
+** Here is a [PDF](https://github.com/sergiorkd/data_analytics_portfolio/blob/main/Smartphone%20sales%20report.pdf) version of the dashboard.

 ## Certificates
 Here is a list of certificates that I got while studying (in reverse-chronological order, with the date of completion in brackets).